Dlouu/ft_transcendence/README.md

 - **Use an ORM for the database** (Flask-SQLAlchemy). *Implemented by: Theo, Nils*
 - **Custom-made design system with reusable components**. *Implemented by: Marie*
 - **Support for additional browsers** (Tested on Chrome, Firefox, Brave). *Implemented by: Marie, Yohann*
-- **Custom Minor Module: AWS Image Storage** (AWS S3 utilized to store gallery images/avatars efficiently). *Justification: Chosen to safely and persistently host user content while reducing database sizes and network payload strain.* *Implemented by: Theo..
+- **Custom Minor Module: AWS Image Storage** (AWS S3 utilized to store gallery images/avatars efficiently). *Justification: Chosen to safely and persistently host user content while reducing database sizes and network payload strain.* *Implemented by: Theo.*
-*

 ---